Using birth-death processes to infer tumor subpopulation structure from live-cell imaging drug screening data: Numerical results

-It is important to compare the performance of our three methods on experimentally generated data.
-Here we use data from \cite{kohn2022phenotypic} that consisted of mixtures of Imatinib sensitive and resistant \textit{Ba/F3} cells, see \cite{kohn2022phenotypic} for further details on the experimental methods for generating the data.

-The cells were exposed to 11 different concentrations of imatinib and were observed at 14 different time points.
-There are 14 independent replicates of data collected via a live-cell imaging technique with roughly 1000 initial total cell count.
-The [BF11, BF12, BF21, BF41] are 4 different data sets collected from the ratio setting between sensitive and resistant equal to $[1:1,1:2,2:1,4:1]$ respectively.
+We conclude by evaluating the performance of our two new methods on {\em in vitro} experimental data.
+The data consists of different mixtures of imatinib sensitive and resistant \textit{Ba/F3} cells.
+In the experiments, cells were exposed to 11 different concentrations of imatinib and they were observed at 14 different time points.
+For each drug concentration, 14 independent replicates were performed starting with roughly 1000 cells.
+Cell counts were obtained using a live-cell imaging technique.
+Four datasets were produced with different starting ratios between sensitive and resistant cells: $1:1$, $1:2$, $2:1$ and $4:1$.
+These datasets are denoted BF11, BF12, BF21 and BF41, respectively.
+See \cite{kohn2022phenotypic} for further details on the experimental methods for generating the data.

-In the paper \cite{kohn2022phenotypic}, the authors saw that the PhenoPop method can accurately identify the initial proportion of sensitive cells and the concentration intervals of both subpopulations' $GR_{50}$ values.
-Therefore, in this paper, we mainly focus on the comparison experiment among all three methods.
-For the metric of performance, we use the Akaike Information Criterion (AIC) to estimate the prediction error.
-For a statistical model with parameters $\theta_{BD}(S)$ and likelihood function $\mathcal{L}(\theta|\mathbf{x})$, the AIC is given by
+In \cite{kohn2022phenotypic}, we showed that the PhenoPop method can accurately identify the initial proportion of sensitive cells and both subpopulations' $GR_{50}$ indices from the datasets.
+Here, we apply the two new estimation methods to the datasets and compare how well the models fit the data.
+Model fits are assessed using the Akaike Information Criterion (AIC), which for a statistical model with parameters $\theta$ and likelihood function $\mathcal{L}(\theta|\mathbf{x})$ is given by

-where $\theta^*$ is the optimal solution obtained in MLE process and $|v|$ is the cardinality of the vector $v$.
-When comparing all three methods, the one with a lower AIC is preferred.
+Here, $\theta^*$ is the maximum likelihood esitmate and $|v|$ is the cardinality of the vector $v$.
+When comparing the three methods, the one with the lowest AIC is preferred.